Sanada Ten Braves: In Samurai Deeper Kyo

-Nioh
+In Nioh

 The Sanada Ten Brave appear as enemies in the Defiant Honor downloadable content for the 2017 action role-playing game, Nioh.
 In missions set during the Siege of Osaka, William ‘Anjin’ Adams confronts and defeats the braves before facing Sanada Yukimura himself.

-Ninja Sentai Kakuranger
+In Ninja Sentai Kakuranger

 In the 18th Super Sentai Series, Ninja Sentai Kakuranger, the Kakurangers are named after some Legendary Ninjas.
 3 of them are named after 3 of the Sanada Ten Braves.